minonky/TCMDSilentInstall/README.md

 # TCMDSilentInstall

-A silent installer to install Total Commander
+A silent installer of Total Commander

-__How to keep the file:__
+ # How to keep the file

 __Edge__